 The Core Problem

 Healthcare needs structured data.
 Forms have 50-81% abandonment.
-Conversational AI collects the same data through natural dialogue -- but only if it's HIPAA compliant.
-Self-hosted AI chatbots are the answer.
+Conversational AI collects the same data through natural dialogue — but only if it's HIPAA compliant.
+Self-hosted AI conversations are the answer.

 The Healthcare Data Collection Crisis

 Healthcare organizations face a critical challenge: patients hate forms, but the data they collect is non-negotiable.
-The widely cited 81% form abandonment statistic represents people who have abandoned at least one web form.
 Healthcare-specific mobile abandonment sits at approximately 50%.
-Both figures represent a significant data collection failure with real consequences.
+Standard digital intake achieves only a 7% patient response rate.

 Have abandoned at least one web form